EECS150/fpga_labs_fa22/lab5/spec/spec.md

 No FPGA testing for this part.

-### Part 2 (will be released by 10/07)
+### Part 2 (released 10/11)
 - Connect the FIFO and UART circuits together, bridging two ready-valid interfaces
-- Design a memory controller that can echo the characters that your computer send through UART, store them, and playback in sequence.
+- Design a memory controller that takes read and write commands from a FIFO, interacts with a synchronous memory accordingly, and returns read results over another FIFO.
 - Extra Credit: Building a Fixed Note Length Piano

 This part will involve a working design on FPGA.